-Improvised Life was founded in 2009 by Sally Schneider.
-She has worked as a journalist, editor, syndicated columnist, radio commentator, teacher, stylist, small-space consultant and professional chef, and once wrangled 600 live snails for an Irving Penn photograph.
+It was founded in 2009 by Sally Schneider, an award-winning journalist, editor, syndicated columnist, radio commentator, teacher, stylist and small-space consultant who once wrangled 600 live snails for an Irving Penn photograph.
 Her very improvisational work has been the laboratory for this blog.
-Please check out her award-winning cookbooks A New Way to Cook and The Improvisational Cook.
+(Read more about Sally here.)

 Improvised Life Manifesto